Terms and Conditions of Sale

 9.3.3.
 Legal bases for processing

-The legal basis for the data collected is a contractual relationship.
+The data collected is based on a contractual relationship.

 9.3.4.
 Data recipients

-The data collected can only be accessed by the Publisher, and only to the extent strictly necessary for fulfilling contractual obligations.
+The data collected can only be accessed by the Publisher, and only to the extent strictly necessary for the fulfillment of contractual obligations.

 This data, whether in individual or aggregated form, is never made freely viewable by any third party.